IanCaunce/Laravel-Cachebust/README.md

 **Type**: `Boolean`
 **Default**: `false`

-If set to true, the assets contents will be used to generate the unique hash.
+If set to true, the asset's contents will be used to generate the unique hash.
 This could have a memory impact for large assets as it will be held in memory whilst generating the hash.

 ###algorithm
 **Type**: `string`